dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 #### `.options`

-The *GenericValueEvaluator* does not support any options at the moment.
+The *GenericValuePracle* does not support any options at the moment.

-### GenericTextEvaluator
+### GenericTextOracle

-A `GenericTextEvaluator` object contains all the necessary information to use the built-in evaluator for textual data.
+A `GenericTextOracle` object contains all the necessary information to use the built-in oracle for textual data.

 #### `.type`